djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 ```

 Problem 2: Won't catch
-and more specific catches won't catch the general exception:
+And more specific catches won't catch the general exception:

 ```python
 def demo_no_catch():